Huehuetla Tepehua

 Huehuetla Tepehua is a moribund Tepehua language spoken in Huehuetla, northeastern Hidalgo, Mexico.
 There are fewer than 1,500 speakers left according to Susan Smythe Kung (2007).

 Syntax

 Word order tends to be VSO, although it can be SVO at times (Kung 2007).

 Phonology

 Consonants

+Huehuelta Tepehua has 26 consonant phonemes.The following table lists these phonemes and uses Kung's practical orthography in angled brackets.